becarpenter/misc/baked.md

 fixed network means that IPv4 is encapsulated in IPv6 (or translated) at least between the interfaces of the Provider Edge (PE) nodes and Customer Edge (CE) node (or the Broadband Network Gateway (BNG)).
-As , tunneling provides a way to use an existing IPv4 infrastructure to carry IPv6 traffic.
-There are .
+As further mentioned in [Tunnels](#tunnels), tunneling provides a way to use an existing IPv4 infrastructure to carry IPv6 traffic.
+There are also translation options described in [Translation and IPv4 as a service](#translation-and-ipv4-as-a-service).
 This approach with IPv6-only overlay helps to maintain compatibility with the existing base of IPv4, but it is not a long-term solution